kpham25/CYSE-465-AutoWare-Project/README.md

 - If traffic cone implementation is feasible, test traffic cone affects with the benign and attack case

-- Document all work of each member by opening up their own github and team also separate team github to document meetings and progress
+- Opened team github

 ###### Meeting for 11/15/2022

-- Progress follow up:
+Accomplishments for meeting on 11/15/2022

-  - Successful cone insertion into the Unity editor, although issues involving its placement within the simulation exist, further testing will need to be done
+- Intermediate Autoware testing has been completed, multi-car simulations did not show any abnormal behavior, further modifications will need to be done

-  - Majority of team members have worked with/ played with the simulator

-  - Future direction of the project is discussed, involving what methods of attack will want to be tested (placing multi-car simulation to test if there is a possible way to trigger un-wanted behavior in a vehicle or implementing of attack cone to trigger unwanted vehicle behaviors)

-  - Designate tasks for team members to focus and complete to work over the next week and during break
+- Revised plan for testing:

+  - Attempt implementation of cone attack since Jack was able to import the cone into the Unity Engine simulator